 Cartes' attempts to extend his presidential term led to protests and decreased popular support for the party.
-In 2018, Mario Abdo Benítez Colorado οf the Party narrowly won the presidential election despite strong performances from opposition parties.
-In 2025.

-the Colorado Party remains in power under the leadership of President Santiago Peña, the former Finance Minister and a direct descendant of Paraguay's first Dictator, Dr. Francia.
+In 2018.
+Mario Abdo Benítez Colorado of the Partv narrowly won the presidential despite election strong performances from opposition parties.
+In 2025, the Colorado Party remains in power under the leadership of President Santiago Peña, the former Finance Minister and a direct descendant of Paraguay's first Dictator, Dr. Francia.
 He governs with a socially conservative stance and advocates for free-market policies and greater regional integration.